60,000 Q&A topics -- Education, Aloha, & Fun

 G. J. Nikolas &Co.,Inc.

 I am not sure if by a brass bed you mean a full brass bed or a cast iron one with removable brass pieces.
 If it is one with removable brass pieces you can put the pieces in a jar filled with sawdust and wet with an ammonia solution.
 Cloudy ammonia used to clean floors will work but will take longer.
 Wherever the sawdust touches the brass it will tarnish.
-Be careful with the ammonia solution, don't breathe in its harmful vapours, let touch skin (use protective equipment, Protective Gloves [affil. link to product info on Amazon] etc), eyes ( goggles [affil. link to product info on Amazon]) etc.
+Be careful with the ammonia solution, don't breathe in its harmful vapours, let touch skin (use protective equipment, Rubber Gloves [affil. link to product info on Amazon] etc), eyes ( goggles [affil. link to product info on Amazon]) etc.

 Before you add the brass, wash it thoroughly in thinners to ensure that there is no coating of lacquer etc. as I would be surprised that it hasn't tarnished otherwise.
 Also make sure that it is not brass plated as this method will remove the plating.
 If it is your whole bed that is brass you are going to need a lot of sawdust ammonia and a mighty big container.